javascript-tutorial/en.javascript.info/1-js/02-first-steps/12-while-for/article.md

 alert( 'Sum: ' + sum );
 ```

-The `break` directive is activated in the line `(*)` if the user enters an empty line or cancels the input.
+The `break` directive is activated at the line `(*)` if the user enters an empty line or cancels the input.
 It stops the loop immediately, passing the control to the first line after the loop.
 Namely, `alert`.

 The combination "infinite loop + `break` as needed" is great for situations when the condition must be checked not in the beginning/end of the loop, but in the middle, or even in several places of the body.